michalowskil/flex-cells-card/README.md

 </details>

 ## Changelog
+- v0.11.0 —
+  - Added use of **system-assigned icons and colors** for entities.
+  - Changed the decimal separator to use the system settings.
+  - Disabled the default underline for entities.
 - v0.10.0 —
   - Added **dynamic sorting by single or multiple columns**.
   - Added a "tips & tricks" section to the readme.md.